znuny/Znuny4OTRS-CustomerMap/doc/en/feature.md

 This package provides you a customer map based on Google Maps on your OTRS dashboard.
 The locations show on this map representing customer with open tickets in your system.
-Of course, you can adjust settings via SysConfig.
+Of course, you can adjust settings via SysConfig to show all Customers that ever had a Ticket.

 # Configuration